 Program Contact: All questions should be directed to Alejandra Campos at email@example.com.

 Eligibility: Current high school juniors, enrolled in high school in the United States, and who are at least 15 years old, are invited to apply.
 Students who are U.S. citizens, U.S. residents, undocumented, or who have DACA status are eligible.

-Applications will be accepted online beginning in early December.
-The Priority deadline to apply is March 2, 2018.
-Rolling admissions is not offered for this program.
+Applications will be accepted online beginning January 3, 2023.
+The deadline to apply is March 1, 2023.
+All application decisions for this program will be released at the same time in mid-April.
 There is no application fee to apply.

 Tuition & Fees

 Costs for the program, inclusive of tuition, room and board, and roundtrip transportation to and from the University of Chicago are completely covered.

 First session: July 10